microsoft/DPSDA/_sources/getting_started/intro.rst.txt

 .. literalinclude:: pe2.bib
     :language: bibtex

-Please see https://github.com/fjxmlzn/private-evolution-papers for the full list of **Private Evolution** papers done by the community.
+Please see https://github.com/fjxmlzn/private-evolution-papers for the full list of **Private Evolution** papers and code repositories done by the community.